 National Resource Center on Domestic Violence (NRCDV)

 The NRCDV works to improve societal and community responses to domestic violence and its prevention through a wide range of free, comprehensive, and individualized technical assistance, training, resource materials, and projects.

-VAWnet: National Electronic Network on Violence Against Women
+VAWnet: National Online Resource Center on Violence Against Women

 VAWnet is the online resource for advocates working to end domestic violence, sexual assault, and other violence in the lives of women and their children.